Ryu204/stay3/readme.md

     }
 };
 ```
-If you want to modify the component, use non const template.
+If you want to modify the component, replace `component` with `mut<component>`.
 This however may be a litle bit slower [^1].

 The syntax is so dumb because I wanted to make it possible to automatically react to changes after users are done with `each` or `get`, which means `comp` must be some proxy tricky class to report the change in destructor.
 To actually get the component reference, I have to call a method or operator on `comp`. `->` and `*` seems to take least number of characters.

-[^1]: In above example, `comp`'s destructor will invoke the update signal if somebody subcribed to it before.
+[^1]: mutable version will have the destructor invoke the update signal (if somebody subcribed to it before).

 7. System can add callback to certain events related to component, including `construct`, `update` and `destroy`.
 ```cpp